katahiromz/mcpp/README.md

 ## How to build

 You need Linux-like environment to build this project.
+For Windows, use `MSYS2`.

 ```bash
 $ git clone --recursive https://github.com/katahiromz/mcpp.git